dalelotts/angularjs-bootstrap-datetimepicker/README.md

 </a>

 [Home / demo page](http://dalelotts.github.io/angularjs-bootstrap-datetimepicker/)

+## Archived

+This is project is no longer updated or supported, please consider using the lattest [angular-bootstrap-datetimepicker](https://github.com/dalelotts/angular-bootstrap-datetimepicker) instead.

 ## Support the project
 I know this is a tiny directive but many people use it in production (high 5 to all of us) - if you happen to use this directive please click the star button (at the top of the page) - it means a lot to all the contributors.